Song for the Life: Critical reception

 Jackson's rendition was given favorable reviews: Mario Tarradell of the Dallas Morning News called it "the quintessential Alan Jackson ballad", and Thom Jurek of Allmusic said, "in a version that rivals Crowell's own, Jackson's balladry in three-forths[sic] time is heartbreakingly beautiful."
 Ron Young of the San Antonio Express-News said that although it "pales next to Jerry Jeff Walker's, it's a good attempt and an excellent choice."
+In a retrospective review, Kevin John Coyne of Country Universe gave the song an "A" grade, writing that "The list of distinguished artists who have recorded “Song for the Life” is a long one, but Alan Jackson is the only one who managed to make a hit out of it.
+That radio played this pensive and philosophical ballad at all is a testament to Jackson’s incredible popularity at the time."

 Chart performance

 Jackson's rendition debuted at number 73 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts dated for February 11, 1995.
 It peaked at number 6 on the week of May 6.